DiscordDigital/dd-git/README.md

 dd setup
 ```
 When done correctly you can start navigating to any folder using cmd,
-for example type: `dd FireBox` and it should download FireBox.bat into that folder.
+for example type: `dd ui.py` and it should download ui.pi into that folder.
 **Info:** The URL is a redirect to the github raw page of dd.bat
 This only works when curl is installed.
 It is installed by default in Windows 10.